xnuinside/simple-ddl-parser/README.md

 ### TODO in next Releases (if you don't see feature that you need - open the issue)

+-1.
+Update command line to parse all arguments, that supported by Parser
 0. Add support for ALTER TABLE ...
 ADD COLUMN
 1. Add more support for CREATE type IS TABLE (example: CREATE OR REPLACE TYPE budget_tbl_typ IS TABLE OF NUMBER(8,2);
 2. Add support (ignore correctly) ALTER TABLE ...
 DROP CONSTRAINT ..., ALTER TABLE ...
 DROP INDEX ...